Music Concerts, Bridge, Cookery Classes, Table Tennis , Talks and Much More.........

 Rabbi Marcus left Northwood in 1994 and in 1996 the members appointed Rabbi Naftali Brawer and his wife Dina and they served our community with great success for over eleven years until mid 2008.

 At Pesach 2009 Rabbi Moshe Freedman and his wife Ilana took over the position of Community Rabbi and helped us move forward spiritually and culturally.
 After six successful years, Rabbi Freedman took a new position at the New West London synagogue and we have a new Rabbi.
 Rabbi Aharon Zerbid was formerly the Chief Rabbi of Bulgaria, but grew up in both France and Israel and comes from a long line of Rabbis.
-He is joined by his delightful wife, Yehudit and their three children and their friendly, open approach to Judaism in winning hearts and minds.
+He is joined by his delightful wife, Yehudit and their five young children and their friendly, open approach to Judaism in winning hearts and minds.

 In 2016 the shul celebrated its 21st Birthday and we were by the presence of Emiritus Chief Rabbi Lord Sacks as well as all those Rabbi's who have served in Northwood on a full or interim basis: Rabbi's Freedman, Finn, Shisler, Plancey, Marcus and Koten.